TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 ### User Inputs
 * `update`
-	* The program will ask which shopping list the user wants to update and will also request which position it should update.
+	* The program will ask which shopping list the user wants to update, which position it should update, and the new value to update.
 * `print`
 	*  The program will ask which shopping list the user wants to print from and afterwards will request which position it should print.
 * `print all`